How can you tell if your house has bad wiring? There are signs that can indicate this, and they are easy to spot.

 An outlet might be hot.
 If there are any hot spots, something is wrong and you should hire an electrician.

-Get a free estimate about your electrical wiring problems!
+Get a free estimate for your electrical wiring problems!

 10. Electrical Shocks